 b.
 Used as a singular personal pronoun for someone who does not identify as either male or female.
 See Usage Note below.

 a.
 Used to refer to people in general.

 b.
 Used to refer to people in general as seen in a position of authority.

-[Middle English, from Old Norse their, masculine pl. demonstrative and personal pron.; see to- in Indo-European roots.]
+[Middle English, from Old Norse their, masculine pl. demonstrative and personal pron.; see to- in the Appendix of Indo-European roots.]

 Word History: Incredible as it may seem, the English pronoun they is not a native English pronoun.
 They comes from Old Norse and is a classic example of the profound impact of that language on English: because pronouns are among the most basic elements of a language, it is rare for them to be replaced by borrowings from foreign sources.
 The Old Norse pronouns their, theira, theim worked their way south from the Danelaw, the region governed by the Old Norse-speaking invaders of England, and first appeared in English about 1200, gradually replacing the Old English words hīe, hīora, him.
 The nominative or subject case (modern English they) seems to have spread first.
 William Caxton, who brought the printing press to England, uses they, hir, hem in his earlier printed works (after 1475) and thei, their, theim in his later ones.
 This is clear evidence of the spread of these Norse forms southward, since Caxton did not speak northern English natively (he was born in Westminster).
 The native English plural him or hem may well survive, at least colloquially, in modern English 'em, as in “Give 'em back!”

 The American Heritage® Dictionary of the English Language, Fifth Edition copyright ©2018 by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.

 Indo-European & Semitic Roots Appendices